llaville/php-compatinfo-db/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!---
+The information we ask for below is IMPORTANT.
+It will help us help you faster.
+Please FOLLOW THE ISSUE TEMPLATE unless you have a good reason not to, and help avoid wasting everyone's time.

-1. Verify first that your issue/request is not already reported on GitHub.
+Verify first that your issue/request is not already reported on GitHub.

-2. PLEASE FILL OUT ALL REQUIRED INFORMATION BELOW!
-Otherwise, it might take more time to properly handle this bug report.
 -->

 # Bug report category